awklau/ESP32_anything_nano/README.md

 # ESP32_anything_nano
-A very small ESP32 development board for any projects
+A very small development board for any projects, based on ESP32S3.
+Single board weight = 5g.

 ![Image](/doc/pin_no.jpg)